safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 Click on the Subscriptions tab and select the existing "Process Building Updates" Subscription to edit it.

-Change the specified workspace to the one uploaded in the previous step.
-Next to the Source Text File field, select the checkbox for *Get Value from Topic Message*.
+Change the specified workspace, from the one created in Exercise 2, to the one uploaded in the previous step.

+The change of workspace will cause a Source Text File parameter to appear.
+Here just select the checkbox to the right for *Get Value from Topic Message*.

 ![](./Images/Img4.410.Ex3.ValueFromTopicMessage.png)